SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 [!include[Requirement](../../../common/includes/req-dev-tools.md)]

-The SuperOffice Screen Designer lets you design cards that make the most sense in your organization.
+The The **Screen Designer** in Settings and maintenance lets you design layouts that make the most sense in your organization.
+It replaces [PageBuilder][2] and the old way of customizing the UI - screen by screen.

 The **Layouts** list displays any existing screen layouts (usually the default layout), with a preview screen on the right.